315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-A 32mm Plossl eyepiece will give you a bit lower magnification (39x) and a wider field of view than the ETX-90’s stock 26mm, and it’s the main additional eyepiece we’d recommend for this scope at the low power end.
+A 32mm Plossl eyepiece will give you a bit lower magnification (39x) and a wider field of view than the ETX-90’s stock 26mm, and it’s the main additional eyepiece I’d recommend for this scope at the low power end.

 A dew shield will help to keep stray light out of the ETX-90 as well as prevent condensation from forming on the corrector plate and reducing glare, and a small rechargeable power supply, such as one from TalentCell, will allow you to forget about running out of AA batteries as well as save you money in the long term if you use the scope frequently.